eudoxia0/eudoxia0.github.io/article/_posts/2024-11-30-failure-modes-spaced-repetition.md

 # Habit Formation Failure

 - Probably the most common failure mode.
-- People use SR then break off after 2 weeks and therefore failing to remember anything long-term.
+- People discover SR, go mad with power, put everything in, use it for 2 weeks and then break off, therefore failing to remember anything long-term.

 # Being Unhappy: